Skip to main content

 Vue.js is an open-source JavaScript framework for building web-based applications.

-Note that this article was created by using the Vue CLI v 3.9.3.
-Older of future versions of the CLI may introduce some slight changes.
+Note that this article was created using the Vue CLI v 3.9.3.
+Older or future versions of the CLI may introduce some slight changes.

-Please also note that this article does not cover the basics of Progressive Web Applications - readers should already be familiar with the basics of PWAs.
-If you'd like to learn more about them check out my book on the topic.
+This article doesn’t cover the basics of Progressive Web Applications.
+Readers should already be familiar with PWA fundamentals.
+If you’d like to learn more, check out my book on the topic.

 Create the Vue app

-At the point the CLI asks us a few questions - we must choose "Manually select features" instead of a preset to proceed.
+The CLI asks a few questions.
+Choose “Manually select features” instead of a preset.

 Vue CLI v3.9.3